-*Filters related to Reviews are only available to accounts with Proofing and Approvals and are not available on the Board View.
+*** Filters related to Approvals are only available in accounts with the Approvals feature.

 You can filter tasks at the folder, project, or space level.

 When you filter tasks, you filter all tasks in the selected folder, project or Space which are shared with you.

 - Select a folder, project, or space from the left-hand Navigation panel.